SubiyaCryolite/jds/README.md

     JdsEntityClasses.map(SimpleAddressBook.class);
 }
 ```
-You only have to do this once at startup but it is vital that you do so.
+You only have to do this once at start-up but it is vital that you do so.
 Without this you will face problems when loading or saving records

 ###1.2.3 Creating objects
 Once you have defined your class you can initialise them.
 A dynamic **Entity Guid** is created for every jdsEntity by default, this value is used to uniquely identify an object and it data in the database.
 You can set your own values if you wish.